Copyright 2019 Barry Browns & Sons

 Along with managing temperature the control system will operate the tanks product agitator/mixer as required, it also records the temperature cycle from multiple probes (i.e. head space & product) to a USB stick, this data can be downloaded into an excel spreadsheet template to be viewed and graphed.

 The bain-marie style water filled jacket is heated during the heating phase, once this is completed cold water is introduced into the jacket through an electric solenoid activated by the temperature control system.
 This cold water supply is typically tap or tank water and allows the product in the tank to be cooled to a temperature suitable; to begin fermentation or for further cooling as detailed below.

-A dimple jacket for chilled water cooling is optional and makes this tank ideal for batch pasteurising milk and other products requiring cooling to lower temperatures than can be achieved with the available cold water supply.
+A laser welded dimple jacket is standard in the 100lt to 500lt models.
+External chilled water cooling is optional and makes this tank ideal for batch pasteurising milk and other products requiring cooling to lower temperatures that can be achieved with the available cold water supply.
 This requires an external glycol/water chiller to supply the chilled water necessary for cooling the product to below 4°C. The supply of this chilled water is activated by the temperature control system at the appropriate time based on the selected product cycle.
 Some dairy regulations require the final milk chilling to 4°C be done by an external plate heat exchanger, to meet cooling time regulations.